 9. Peer-to-Peer (P2P) Lending

 P2P lending platforms are where consumers come to borrow money for personal loans.
-These are unsecured loans that can be used for just about any purpose and can be as high as $40,000.
-Interest rates on those loans vary based on the borrowers’ credit profiles.
+These are unsecured loans that can be used for just about any purpose (such as buying real estate, car purchase, etc) and can be as high as $40,000.
+Interest rates on those types of loans vary based on the borrowers’ credit profiles.

 But they’re also platforms where investors come to invest in those loans.
 You don’t actually invest in entire loans, but rather in small slices of loans referred to as “notes.”
 A note can be purchased for $25, which means you can spread an investment of $100 across four different loans.

 LendingClub is the largest P2P investment platform, and it will allow you to invest with as low as $25.
 They also advertise returns ranging between 4% and 7%.
 There is some risk of loss of your investment principal due to borrower defaults.

 But the rates indicated reflect those default rates, and are still much higher than what you can get on bank investments.
 It’s one of the best ways to invest $100.